ctleelab/bulletin/news/_posts/2025-02-27-hiring-ugrad-ml-image.md

 This role advances the research aims of the ctleelab through supervised project development and individual exploration.
 Candidates can expect to:

-- Prototype analysis workflows for processing fluorescence micrographs in time
+- Prototype analysis workflows for processing time-series of fluorescence micrographs
     - including mesh generation to support physical simulations
 - Explore conventional and AI/ML based methods for featurization of organelle shapes
 - Work closely with PI and supervising postdoctoral scholar or graduate student